 His constructive, compassionate approach applies whether he is representing children, patients, parents and family members, or local authorities.
 William believes that fearless advocacy is not undermined by a compassionate approach but is in fact greatly strengthened by it.
 The very positive feedback he receives from both lay and professional clients supports this view.

-William practises principally in children’s family law, both public and private.
+William practises principally in children's family law, both public and private.
 Having come to the Bar as a mature person, William is regularly entrusted with cases of a complexity and sensitivity normally reserved for more senior counsel, including long fact-finding hearings and cases with a significant cultural, religious or international element.
-He was recently led in a case of fabricated illness acting for a parent, and he conducts appeals in both private and public law children’s proceedings.
-William also practises in mental health law, appearing before the Court of Protection and mental health review tribunals.
-He regularly represents individuals with severe mental health problems, including through the Official Solicitor.
+He was recently led in a case of fabricated illness acting for a parent, and he conducts appeals in both private and public law children's proceedings.

 Re: L 2012